azaleakamellia/azaleakamellia.github.io/content/about.md

 draft: false
 ---

 Hello!

-I’m Azalea Kamellia and I’m a remote sensing specialist from Kuching, Malaysia.
-I’ve been tinkering around with GIS technology and remote sensing for some time.
+I’m Azalea and I’m a geospatial analyst from Kuching, Malaysia.
+I've personally been studying and practicing GIS and remote sensing professionally for almost a decade.
 Over the years, I have applied my skillset through projects with universities, federal agencies, non-profit organizations and now, as a consultant.

-My field of interest includes optical remote sensing, cartography and running.
+My field of interest includes optical remote sensing and physics, historical mapping/cartography and behavioral analyis.

-Feel free to reach me at [azaleakamellia.a@gmail.com](mailto:azaleakamellia.a@gmail.com).
+Check out my [resume](https://drive.google.com/file/d/1TrxGVRB5QbGnYwJPwdch7osHaCD4fMjM/view?usp=sharing) or drop me a word at [azaleakamellia.a@gmail.com](mailto:azaleakamellia.a@gmail.com).